fastify/session/README.md

 * `maxAge` - A `number` in milliseconds that specifies the `Expires` attribute by adding the specified milliseconds to the current date.
 If both `expires` and `maxAge` are set, then `expires` is used.
 * `httpOnly` - The `boolean` value of the `HttpOnly` attribute.
 Defaults to true.
 * `secure` - The `boolean` value of the `Secure` attribute.
 Set this option to false when communicating over an unencrypted (HTTP) connection.
 Defaults to true.
+* `secureAuto` - Set the `Secure` attribute regarding the protocol used for the request.
+In case of HTTP the `Secure` attribute will be set to false in case of HTTPS it will be set to true.
+Defaults to false.
 * `expires` - The expiration `date` used for the `Expires` attribute.
 If both `expires` and `maxAge` are set, then `expires` is used.
 * `sameSite`- The `boolean` or `string` of the `SameSite` attribute.
 * `domain` - The `Domain` attribute.